beamable/UnrealSDK/Docs/docs/samples/discord-demo.md

       5. Right click on the role and select the option `Copy Role ID` and set it aside.
       6. Pick any text channel.
 Right click on the channel select the option `Copy Channel ID` and set it aside.

-## Setting up Beamable Realm
+## Setting up Beamable

 Now, you'll need to configure a Beamable realm so you can use it.

 1. Go to the Beamable Portal and create a new Beamable realm called `discord-demo`.
-2. Go to the Portal (`Account`) and set aside your Customer Id (CID).
-3. Go to the Portal and set aside your realm's PID and Realm Secret (`Games -> YourGame -> discord-demo`).
-4. On the Portal open the Realm Config page of the `discord-demo` realm (`Operate -> Config`).
+2. On the Portal open the Realm Config page of the `discord-demo` realm (`Operate -> Config`).
-5. Hit the `Add Config` button.
+3. Hit the `Add Config` button.
-6. Set the following key-value pairs for the namespace `discord_integration`:
+4. Set the following key-value pairs for the namespace `discord_integration`:
       1. `matchmaking_roles_whitelist -> Your copied Role Id, can be multiple separated by comma`
       2. `bot_token -> Your Bot Token`
       3. `guild_id -> Your Discord Server ID`
       4. `notify_channel -> Optional- Discord channel ID that bot will notify about status changes`
-7. Open the `Plugins/BEAMPROJ_DiscordDemo/Overrides/Config/DefaultGame.ini`.
+5. Open the `Plugins/BEAMPROJ_DiscordDemo/Overrides/Config/DefaultGame.ini`.
       1. Replace the `DiscordAppId` in it with `Your App Id`.
       2. Regenerate project files.
-8. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
+6. Compile and open the `BeamableUnreal` editor (it'll be configured as the `BEAMPROJ_DiscordDemo`) project.
-9. Sign into your Beamable account and go to the `discord-demo` realm.
+7. Sign into your Beamable account and go to the `discord-demo` realm.
       1. Hit `Apply to Build`.
-10. Open a bash terminal at the `BeamableUnreal` root directory.
+8. Open a bash terminal at the `BeamableUnreal` root directory.
-11. Run `dotnet beam project enable --with-group BEAMPROJ_DiscordDemo`
-12. Run `dotnet beam project disable --without-group BEAMPROJ_DiscordDemo`
+9. Guarantee Docker is open and running
-13. Run `dotnet beam deploy plan`.
+10. Run `dotnet beam deploy plan`.
       1. This tells you details about the services you would deploy given your project's local state.
-14. Run `dotnet beam deploy release --latest-plan`.
+11. Run `dotnet beam deploy release --latest-plan`.
       1. This deploys the services outlined by the generated plan in the previous command.
-15. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.
+12. Go to the Portal (`Operate -> Microservices`) and verify that the microservices have initialized.

 Now, you are ready to sign into a game using Discord.